An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Abstract

-Conditional preference statements have been used to compactly represent preferences over combinatorial domains.
+\abstract{Conditional preference statements have been used to compactly represent preferences over combinatorial domains.
 They are at the core of CP-nets and their generalizations, and lexicographic preference trees.
 Several works have addressed the complexity of some queries (optimization, dominance in particular).
-We extend in this paper some of these results, and study other queries which have not been addressed so far, like equivalence, thereby contributing to a knowledge compilation map for languages based on conditional preference statements.
-We also introduce a new parameterised family of languages, which enables to balance expressiveness against the complexity of some queries.
+We extend in this paper some of these results, and study other queries which have not been addressed so far, like equivalence, and transformations, like conditioning and variable elimination, thereby contributing to a knowledge compilation map for languages based on conditional preference statements.
+We also study the expressiveness and complexity of queries and transformations for generalized additive utilities, and introduce a new parameterized family of languages, which enables to balance expressiveness against the complexity of some queries.\stefan{il faut aussi parler des GAI déjà dans l'abstract, non ?} This paper is an extended version of \citep{FargierMengin:AAMAS21} -- in addition to the results of \citep{FargierMengin:AAMAS21}, it contains a study of several transformations (Section~\ref{sec:transfo}).
+We have also added the GAI language to the map. }